ruanchaves/napolab/README.md

 * 👩‍🔧 **Human**: Expert human annotations only.
 No automatic or unreliable annotations.
 * 🎓 **General**: No domain-specific knowledge required.
 Any educated Portuguese speaker can tackle the tasks in these datasets without advanced preparation.

-In this repo, you'll find links to demos, models fine-tuned on Napolab, and guidelines to use the datasets effectively.
 Napolab currently includes the following datasets:

 * [assin](https://huggingface.co/datasets/assin)
 * [assin2](https://huggingface.co/datasets/assin2)